security-force-monitor/research-handbook/source/locations-specific.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-Locations are a combination of metadata entered by hand and other data obtained through use of automation.
-Locations are also derived from different data sources that may describe geographic objects in a variety of ways.
-The value in ``location:id`` is to be taken directly from the geospatial data source.
-For example, if a Location is derived from OpenStreetMap, we take the value from OSM's ``id`` attribute and place it in the ``::location/id`` attribute.
-Along with ``::location/name`` and ``::location/geo-type``, ``::location/id`` is needed in order for automation tools to identify the object within the geospatial data source.
+The value in ``origin_id:location`` is to be taken directly from the geospatial data source.
+For example, if a Location is derived from OpenStreetMap, we take the value from OSM's "id" attribute and place it in the ``origin_id:location`` attribute.
+Along with ``name:annotation`` and ``geo_type:qa``, ``origin_id:location`` is needed in order for automation tools to identify the object within the geospatial data source.
 Where a Location is arbitrarily defined, or is derived from a data source that does not provide a ID number, the Staff Researcher can provide one.

 geo_type:qa